endynator/Sliders-to-Circles/README.md

 ## Worth Notting

-This program works really sloppy.
+This program may work a little sloppy.

 This program does not override your original level.

-This program is not perfect and though it does copy hitsounds it does not copy hit samples.
+This program is not perfect and, even though, it is able to copy hitsounds, it can't do same for hit samples.